AryaJeet1364/BankingSystem/ReadMe.md

 # BankingSystem

 A banking ledger API built with Node.js, Express, and MongoDB.
-Covers real-world financial system patterns that most tutorials skip — double-entry bookkeeping, idempotent payments, atomic transactions, and an immutable audit trail.
+Covers real-world financial system patterns like double-entry bookkeeping, idempotent payments, atomic transactions, and an immutable audit trail.

 > **On the name "Nakul":** It's a placeholder alias used throughout the project.
 Just an old habit of not putting real names online — didn't feel like changing it after the fact.